pranavkanade/sunday-projects/README.md

 # sunday-projects

-This repo contains projects that I've built over the weekends !
+This repository contains registry of projects that I've built over the weekends!

+[TOC]

 ## 5th August, 2018